opencompany/awesome-open-company/README.md

 ## What is an open company?

-An **open company** is defined, for the purposes of this list, as a for-profit organization whose practices are guided primarily by the principles of openness, transparency and interoperability, to create value for its customers and user community as a main goal, and profit as a consequence, rather than the other way around.
-The core principles can be summarized by the maxim:
+An **open company** is defined, for the purposes of this list, as a for-profit organization whose core practices are guided by principles of openness, transparency and interoperability.
+This philosophy can be summarized by the maxim:

 > **Share as much as possible, charge as little as possible.**